aws-samples/data-protection/usecase-6/README.md

 #### 8. Build the application infrastructure by deploying the cloudformation template below

-Please download the CF template by right clicking and save link as the filename *template-appdev-admin.yaml* [AppDev Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-6/cf-templates/template-app-dev.yaml) by right clicking and saving the yaml file on your laptop.
+Please download the CF template by right clicking and save link as the filename *template-appdev.yaml* [AppDev Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-6/cf-templates/template-app-dev.yaml) by right clicking and saving the yaml file on your laptop.

 Upload and launch the cloudformation stack in your AWS account.
-If you are not familiar with this, follow instructions here by right clickking and opening link in a new browser tab [Deploy Cloudformation Stack Instructions](https://view.highspot.com/viewer/5d65968f81171753be07bd54)
+If you are not familiar with this, follow instructions here by right clicking and opening link in a new browser tab [Deploy Cloudformation Stack Instructions](https://view.highspot.com/viewer/5d65968f81171753be07bd54)
 This cloudformation deployment takes about 3 minutes to complete.

 #### 9. Next step is to issue a private certificate to put on the application load balancer.